MLZ is a cooperation between:

 The software is currently available for Windows.

-The download provided here provides a .zip file consisting of libraries and the executable, just unpack and you are ready.
+The download provided here offers a .zip file consisting of libraries and the executable, just unpack and you are ready.
 The DISEMM software code can be found on github, you can get the corresponding manual here.

-Instrument Scientists
+Instrument scientists

 Dr. Markus Hölzel